 Since a primary goal of NGSS is for student questions to drive learning, teachers need to be prepared with investigations that can help students make their own connections.
 This planning tool is designed to help you consider the conclusions and questions students may generate in an activity, and use them to build an instructional sequence.

 Want to see an example?
 This sample sequence

 , which focuses on biological concepts around cells, will give you an idea of how a sequence can be created from several related Science Snacks.

-This material is based upon work supported by the National Science Foundation (NSF) under grant DRL-1503153.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF.
+This work was supported in part by the National Science Foundation (NSF) under grant DRL-1503153 and the Office of the Director, National Institutes of Health (NIH) under Science Education Partnership Award Number R25OD016525.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF or NIH.